JoergBitzer/AudioDevOrga/installReadMe.md

 ## Additinal things

+### Access rights for the final copy step

+in Windows the console (for cmake) needs Admin rights

 ### Debug Release Builds

 To choose between Debug und Release add in the cmake command cmake ein --config Debug/Release